fliqlo/ctf8/README.md

 				  that pushes a local branch(es)
 				  to a remote repository (origin).

+Alert!
+if you get an error use the following command: git config --global user.name "Your Name" git config --global user.email "youremail@example.com"

 hints: follow the git commands orderly. make sure you're in the "ctf8" folder before you begin with git, not in the "brad-repo".